-- 8. Summary of the Factual Data and Analysis that Support the Proposed Rule: Published scientific literature and manuals were used as the basis for developing the withdrawal measurement standards.
+- 8. Summary of the Factual Data and Analysis that Support the Proposed Rule: Published scientific literature and manuals, including U.S. Department of the Interior Bureau of Reclamation's "Water Measurement Manual, Third Edition", prepared cooperatively by U.S. Government agencies and "Groundwater and Wells, Second Edition", 1989, written by Fletcher Driscoll were used as the basis for developing the withdrawal measurement standards.
 Existing state statutes, department rules, and department procedures were used to guide the development of the registration and reporting process. - 9.
 Analysis and Supporting Documentation in Support of the Determination of the Rule's Effect on Small Business: Any person with a water supply system with the capacity to make a withdrawal from the waters of the state of 100,000 gallons per day is required to register.
 In addition, any person who makes a withdrawal averaging 100,000 gallons per day or more in any 30-day period must also report their water withdrawals to the department annually.
 To comply, small businesses follow the same requirements as other persons who withdraw water.
-The registration and reporting requirements are straightforward and can be accomplished by most individuals with no specific professional background. - 10.
-Effect on Small Business: This rule will affect small businesses that supply their own water with water supply systems that have the capacity to withdraw over 100,000 gallons per day.
+The registration and reporting requirements are straightforward and can be accomplished by most individuals with no specific professional background.

+10. Effect on Small Business: This rule will affect small businesses that supply their own water with water supply systems that have the capacity to withdraw over 100,000 gallons per day.
 Small businesses, like other entities that are affected by this rule, will have to determine the amount of water used on a monthly basis and report that water use annually.
 Small businesses that receive water solely from a public water supply will not be impacted by this rule.
 Specific standards will provide clarity and consistency in the registration and reporting process.